1271 Avenue of the Americas: Interior

 1271 Avenue of the Americas was built with about 1400000 ft2 of rentable space.
 According to the New York City Department of City Planning, the building has a gross floor area of 1,962,900 ft2.
-The interior design was contracted to a variety of architects such as Alexander Girard, Gio Ponti, Charles Eames, William Tabler, and George Nelson & Company.
-Thirty elevators serve the building within the mechanical core.
+The interior design was contracted to a variety of architects, including Alexander Girard, Gio Ponti, Charles Eames, William Tabler, and George Nelson & Company.
+Thirty elevators, within the core, serve the building.

-Internally, 1271 Avenue of the Americas was divided into eight zones for air-conditioning.
-Floors 8, 9, and 16 through 34 were occupied by Time Inc. and contained their own thermostats to accommodate the nonstandard working hours of Time Inc. employees.
+The building's interior is divided into eight air-conditioning zones.
+Floors 8, 9, and 16 through 34 were originally occupied by Time Inc. and had their own thermostats, accommodating the nonstandard working hours of Time Inc. employees.
 In conjunction with the building's construction, Rockefeller Center's central air-conditioning system was upgraded in 1957 to provide 6,000 tons of cooling capacity to the building every hour.
 The cooling systems had to operate all year because Time Inc.'s equipment generated large amounts of heat.
 The original cooling system was powered by steam, but electric and natural gas cooling systems had been added by 2000.
-The mechanical spaces are concealed by partial-width windows on the facade.
+The mechanical spaces are concealed by narrow windows on the facade.

 There are three basement stories.
 The first basement has a passageway leading to Rockefeller Center's underground concourse and the 47th–50th Streets–Rockefeller Center station.
 The two other basements are not accessible to the public and are used for storage, maintenance, and service functions.